 What to do on the Salvation Islands

 There are many things you can do on the main island, Ile Royale.
-You can spend 2 hours touring Saint Joseph Island.
-While the Devil’s Island, once Dreyfus’s prison, is not allowed to the public.
-Let’s see it in detail.
+But you can also spend 2 hours touring Saint Joseph Island.
+Did you know that Saint Joseph has one of the most beautiful beaches in French Guiana?
+Check it out here!
+As for the Devil’s Island, once Albert Dreyfus’s prison, is not allowed to the public.

 Explore the ancient cells

 Cells are everywhere on the three islands.
 Ile Royale hosted the majority of the prisoners that had the freedom to wander on the island due to the difficulty of escape.
 It was commonly said that sharks and the ocean were the guardians of the prisoners.
 Even so, on the Royal Island, you can visit a few of the solitary cells.

 The cells for solitary confinement were on Saint Joseph.
 The prisoners were detained in cells that were no larger than a few meters, in the dark for months.
 Often following offenses or escape attempts.